-But they needed the help of Latin America.
+But it needed the help of Latin America.

 German influence began to dominate Latin America by the late 1940s.
-They had high-level military presence in Argentina, Krupp industrial strength established in Brazil, Hitler’s Croat Ustashi Chief Ante Pavelic influencing security in Paraguay, Nazi intelligence agents of Farben Bayer in Chile and Venezuela and Nazi Party organizers of Brueckmann and Co. on the ground in Ecuador.
+The Germans had high-level military presence in Argentina; Krupp industrial strength established in Brazil; Hitler’s Croat Ustashi Chief Ante Pavelic influencing security in Paraguay; Nazi intelligence agents of Farben Bayer in Chile and Venezuela; and Nazi Party organizers of Brueckmann and Co. on the ground in Ecuador.